-b.
+c.
 Certified public accountants who performed the service

-KITAYAMA Hisae (Designated Limited Liability and Engagement Partner) YONO Kenji (Designated Limited Liability and Engagement Partner)
+YONO Kenji (Designated Limited Liability and Engagement Partner) YASUDA Tomonori (Designated Limited Liability and Engagement Partner)

-c.
+d.
 Assistants in the audit service

-Eleven certified public accountants and six others serve as assistants in Artner's accounting audit service.
+Six certified public accountants and 7 others serve as assistants in Artner's accounting audit service.
 The number of years of continuous audit is omitted since it is seven or less.

-d.
+e.
 Policy and reason for selection of the audit firm

 The Audit and Supervisory Committee consults the Practical Guidelines for Auditors regarding Accounting Auditor Evaluation and Selection Criteria published by the Japan Audit & Supervisory Board Members Association, and conducts a comprehensive review to select an Accounting Auditor.
 In this process, the committee ensures that the accounting firm has independence as an Accounting Auditor and a proper quality management framework, which covers misconduct risk; that the firm has in place an audit framework designed for the size and business of Artner; and that the audit plan and cost are practical and fair.
 We have selected KPMG AZSA LLC as our Accounting Auditor because we decided that the firm has all these elements to conduct proper accounting audits of Artner.
-The Audit and Supervisory Committee will also dismiss the Accounting Auditor based on the consent of all Audit and Supervisory Committee members if any of the items of Article 340, paragraph (1) of the Companies Act applies to the Accounting Auditor.
+The Audit and Supervisory Committee will also dismiss the f.
+Evaluation of the Accounting Auditor by Audit and Supervisory Committee members and the Audit and Supervisory Committee

+Accounting Auditor based on the consent of all Audit and Supervisory Committee members if any of the items of Article 340, paragraph (1) of the Companies Act applies to the Accounting Auditor.